Richard Cottingham: Background and career

+There was little from Cottingham's childhood that points to homicidal rage.
+Born in the Bronx, Cottingham's family moved to the suburban town of River Vale, New Jersey, when he was a young boy.

+Historian Peter Vronsky, who is currently writing a biography on Cottingham and has spent more than 50 hours interviewing the prisoner, says he's uncovered nothing in the murderer's youth that points easily to a life of extreme violence.

+His childhood was "absolutely idyllic," Vronsky says.
+"His father was [a] vice president [at] Metropolitan Life Insurance in New York City.
+Three younger sisters who absolutely adored him—all well-adjusted, no reports of family dysfunction.
+A mom who was a homemaker housewife.
+Catholic parochial schools."

+Vronsky said that over the course of several interviews he's asked Cottingham several times if he suffered any kind of abuse: sexual, psychological or otherwise.
+Cottingham, he says, always flatly refuses, and sometimes even jokes around by saying that Vronsky will have to make up a story of abuse at the hands of the priests who taught him.

+One potential explanation, Vronsky says, is brain damage: Cottingham was hit by a car as a four year old and suffered brain damage to his frontal lobe—an area of the brain associated with the desire to commit acts of aggression.

 Cottingham had a close relationship with his mother growing up but reportedly had difficulty making friends as a teenager.
 In 1964 he graduated from Pascack Valley High School in Hillsdale, New Jersey.
 His graduation yearbook stated that he was a member of the school's cross country and track team.

 After graduation, Cottingham found a job at the Metropolitan Life Insurance Company, where his father was a vice president.
 He began his employment in the mail room at the firm's Manhattan headquarters, eventually becoming a mainframe computer operator upon taking computer courses.

 In October 1966, Cottingham became a computer operator for the Blue Cross Blue Shield Association, continuing in this occupation until his 1980 arrest.
 At Blue Cross, Cottingham worked in an office with Rodney Alcala, a fugitive child molester and serial killer who lived in New York under the alias "John Berger."
 Neither man claimed to have been aware of the other, nor is there any evidence they were familiar with each other prior to their respective arrests.

 On May 3, 1970, Cottingham was married at Our Lady of Lourdes Church in Queens Village, Queens.
 He had three children, two boys and a girl with his wife.
 In April 1978, Cottingham's wife filed for divorce on the grounds of "abandonment" and "mental cruelty."
 She withdrew the petition upon his arrest in May 1980, then completed the divorce after his 1981 conviction.